emafree/f2-commander/README.md

 F2 Commander is made with [Textual](https://github.com/textualize/textual/)
 framework, [fsspec](https://github.com/fsspec/filesystem_spec) and other great packages.
-Many features are made possible or stem directly from these, and I encourgae F2 Commander users to support them.
+Many features are made possible or stem directly from these, and I encourage F2 Commander users to support them.

 ## Contributions